A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Method

 \subsection{Domain generalization}

-\subsubsection{Counterfactual Data Augmentation}
+\subsubsection{Counterfactual data augmentation}

 ECoG signals suffer from large inter-subject variability caused by individual biological differences, which hinders model generalization \citep{huang2023discrepancy}.
-To mitigate this structural bias and enhance model generalization, we propose a novel data augmentation method called Inter-Subject Balanced Channel Swap (ISBCS).
-Conventional data augmentation methods can improve classification performance and training stability by generating samples similar to the original data, but they are limited in reducing inter-subject variability \citep{kamycki2020data, rommel2022cadda}.
+To mitigate this structural bias and enhance model generalization, we propose a novel data augmentation method called ISBCS.
+This method is a bio-inspired data augmentation method in which swapping is performed only between corresponding channels associated with the same cortical functional region based on the brain map \citep{shin2025wireless, leergaard2000somatotopic, penfield1937somatic}.
+Even if anatomical mismatch exists across subjects, it does not necessarily invalidate the functional correspondence used in our method.

-In contrast, ISBCS randomly swaps corresponding channel data between samples from different subjects of the same class, encouraging the model to learn task-relevant and domain-invariant features rather than subject-specific features, as shown in Figure \ref{fig:ISBCS}.
-Moreover, as shown in Figure \ref{fig:ISBCSsensitivity}, ISBCS is relatively insensitive to changes in the channel-swap probability $p$, making it simple to apply without extensive hyperparameter tuning.

-Specifically, ISBCS first determines which channels to exchange by sampling from a Bernoulli distribution with probability $p$, where each channel is independently selected for swapping.
-Then, it randomly permutes the subject indices to define the pairing of subjects whose channel data will be exchanged.
-The swapping is performed only between samples belonging to the same class to maintain label consistency.